ITT23/assignment-07-touch-device-team-extreme/documentation.md

     - tape the flaps as following (pictures)
 2. Connect the camera
 3. Check if camera ID is the same as in the code
-4. Start `touch.py`
+4. Start `touch-input.py` (optional: input params video_id and receiver ip)
-5. Press `s` to calibrate the camera to the light
+5. Press `s` to calibrate the camera to the light (do not place anything on the touchscreen yet)
+6. Hover by light touching the surface with your fingertip, Touch by stronger touching the surface and bending the finger a bit
-6. Start whatever application you want
+7. Start whatever application you want
-7. Give us many points
+8. Give us many points